 If you do notice that your buds are slightly white you can bring them out into the light ahead of your planting date and the white buds will turn into green leafy buds when the daylight gets at them.

-You should aim to have your buds 1cm to 2cm long and green colour on your planting date.
+You should aim to have your buds 1cm to 2cm long and green in colour on your planting date.

 Above: A potato with good buds- green and not too long.